Kisuke-CZE/Palma_2_Pro-tips/README.md

 >[!WARNING]
 >Remember this setting is tied to specific profile for that app.
 If you change profile from `Customize` to `Recommended` or `Fast` settings including background running will be different (probably default => running in background disabled).
->You have to customize settings for all profiles, or be sure that profile for that app never changed.
+>You have to customize settings for all profiles, or be sure that profile for that app never changes.

 - In eInk Wise profile tap on `Others`
 ![eInkWise settings](screenshots/pwr04_einkwise_settings.png "eInkWise settings")